 While SUVs are reasonably comfortable, their main limitations are their chassis and the suspension setups.
 Most midsize SUVs have an independent front suspension, but most have a dependent rear in the form of a live axle.
 Couple this with the multi-piece construction of the frame, while solid, still isn’t as air-tight as a monocoque, because vibrations may seep in between the seams of the chassis’ assembly points.

 Unlike minivans, however, SUVs can go almost anywhere.
-With diesel engine bolted in, and a drivetrain that can come in 4x2 or 4x4 flavors, it can bring you almost anywhere.
+With a diesel engine bolted in, and a drivetrain that can come in 4x2 or 4x4 flavors, it can bring you almost anywhere.
 The added ground clearance does wonders, as well.
-You might not be gliding over the surface, but your under chassis will come out unscathed over humps and other common obstacles on the road.
+You might not be gliding over the surface, but the under chassis will come out unscathed over humps and other common obstacles on the road.

 When it comes to being a passenger or a driver in one of these cars, it’s a bit of a split.
 One offers driver comfort, while the other is geared towards its passengers.

 An SUV, on the other hand, is pretty spacious as it is.
-Granted it is not as spacious as a minivan, it does get the job done.
-Where this body style excels is the more driver centered features.
+Granted it is not as spacious as a minivan, but it does get the job done.
+Where this body style excels is the more driver-centered features.
 The seating position for the driver is less upright, but only marginally so.
 This, however, makes some difference when it comes to driving the vehicle.
 Move on over to the middle or back row and you'll find that the space that you see is pretty much the space that you get.
 It isn’t as modular or flexible as a minivan.
 If the middle row has rails, it usually is shorter than the average minivan's.
 In the back seat, you can forget rails because those things are fixed.

-It depends if you want to be driver focused or passenger focused.
-In minivans features extend to the rear, while in SUVs, you do get rear ventilation, and perhaps some power outlets, or even a TV in some models, but that’s about it.
+It depends if you want to be driver-focused or passenger-focused.
+In minivans, features extend to the rear, while in SUVs, you do get rear ventilation, and perhaps some power outlets, or even a TV in some models, but that’s about it.